 Figure 4.
 Fitted HR for LDL + LDL^2 re-centered at 160 mg/dL using robust SE estimates.

 4. Display a graph with the fitted hazard ratios from problems 1 – 3.
-Comment on any similarities or differences of the fitted values from the three models.
+Comment on any similarities or differences of the fitted values from the three models.score：7

+please turn to the key for more details

 ANSWER: